 Obviously, attempting to get rid of a specific shortcoming isn’t generally the easiest way.
 Not each shortcoming can or ought to be changed.
 All you need is the fearlessness to remember it and acknowledge that you can’t or shouldn’t make a move.
 All things considered, flaws are a piece of being human.
 You aren’t a superhero!

-I hope this sheds some light about your weaknesses.
-Having weak points doesn’t mean you’re weak; you just have to totally embrace and accept that it is part of being a human, not a superhero.
-Comment below if you have anything to add.
+I hope this sheds some light on your weaknesses.
+Having weak points doesn’t mean you’re weak; you just have to totally embrace and accept that it is part of being a human, not a superhero!